THE

 as the Government may authorize to receive such communication.

-(5) A person who
+(5) A

-of such person.
+of service of such person.

-of teachers.– (1) The incharge
+17. Duties of teachers.– (1) The incharge of a

-of a school shall effectively carry out
+school shall effectively carry out his

 (2) A teacher